Shea Ili

 Shea Ulima Stephen Ili (born 6 October 1992) is a New Zealand professional basketball player for Melbourne United of the Australian National Basketball League (NBL).
 He debuted in the Australian NBL in 2014 with the New Zealand Breakers.
 He was a member of the Breakers' championship-winning team in 2015 and in 2018 he named the NBL Most Improved Player.
 He joined Melbourne United in 2019 and in 2021 he won his second NBL championship.
 He was named NBL Best Sixth Man in 2022 and NBL Best Defensive Player in 2024.

 In the New Zealand National Basketball League (NZNBL), Ili has won six championships and earned league MVP in 2018.
 In the NBL1 South, he won league MVP in 2022.

 Early life and career

-Ili was born in Auckland and raised in the suburb of Māngere Bridge.
+Ili was born in Auckland, New Zealand, in the suburb of Māngere Bridge.
 He attended Onehunga High School, where he played basketball and rugby.
 As a halfback, he progressed to the Auckland under-21 team, but his rugby ambitions were put to aside because of his basketball commitments.

 As a youth, Ili competed for Counties Manukau Basketball Association rep teams.
 In 2011, he was named in the U21 Men's National Championship Tournament Team; in 2013, he was named in the U23 Men's National Championship Tournament Team; and in 2014, he helped Counties Manukau win the U23 Men's National Championship title while being named in the Tournament Team.